Isomorphism in DAO Governance

-The term ’institutional isomorphism’ refers to similarities in the structure and processes of independent organizations.
+The term ’institutional isomorphism’ refers to similarities in the structure and processes of independent organizations in a particular field.
 In the past, the spread of information and the adoption of similar practices was slower and often limited to organizations within a single country or region.
 But in the newly emerging institutional field of blockchain networks and decentralized autonomous organizations (DAOs) that benefit from near-instant global communications via the Internet, isomorphism develops much faster.

 In their 1983 paper titled “The Iron Cage Revisited: Institutional Isomorphism and Collective Rationality in Organizational Fields,“ DiMaggio and Powell discuss three forms of isomorphic change: normative, mimetic, and coercive.